 - (Optional) In cell B1 enter "description" (without quotes, case sensitive).

 - In the rows that follow, enter names (column A) and descriptions (column B) for each of the groups.
 Descriptions should be short with no commas.

 - To save your file, click File > Save As.
 In the Format drop-down menu, change the file format to Comma Separated Values (.csv).
 Enter a name for your file, then click Save.

 - On the Groups page, click Import groups.
 The Import groups page will open.

 - Click Choose a file.
 The File Picker pop-up window will open.

 - In the File Picker pop-up window, click Upload a file.
 Then, click Choose File to select the CSV file from your computer.
-Once you select the file, the name will appear in the Attachment box.
+Once you select the file, the name will appear next to the Attachment box.
 Click Upload this file.
 The File Picker pop-up window will close and you will see the file listed on the Import groups page.

 - Click Import groups.
 The import process will begin and a confirmation page will open.

 - If your import is not successful, check your CSV file and ensure that the column headings are correct.
 Also, if you included groups descriptions, considering shortening them and removing any commas.